Herdubreid/ais.pwsh/howtos/excel.md

 ## Open in Excel

 When it comes to analysing data, it's hard to overlook Excel.
-There are few options for loading PowerShell data into Excel and one of them is to used the [ImportExcel](https://www.powershellgallery.com/packages/ImportExcel/7.8.5) Module.
+There are few options for loading PowerShell data into Excel and one of them is the [ImportExcel](https://www.powershellgallery.com/packages/ImportExcel/7.8.5) Module.

 ```powershell
 install-module importexcel